 We investigated the ground and discovered soft sandy soils with 500mm of robust mostly granular made-ground on top.
-We designed a foundation of compacted gravel with sufficient depth and width to distribute loads from the lightweight frame onto the soft sand.
+We designed a foundation of compacted gravel (no concrete) with sufficient depth and width to distribute loads from the lightweight frame onto the soft sand.
 We compacted the gravel very well to compress the surrounding made-ground and avoid future settlement.

 Colin found second-hand railway sleepers which were loose-laid on top of the gravel foundations, which added robustness in the event of local settlement.
 Altogether this avoided casting any concrete in the ground, which was agreed with Building Control.